Honda Civic Type R: Engine and other specifications

-The FK8 Civic Type R uses the same engine as its predecessor, a turbocharged inline-four with increased power to 320 PS in the European and Japanese version but remains the same 310 PS in other markets.
+The FK8 Civic Type R uses the same engine as its predecessor, a turbocharged inline-four with increased power to 320 PS in the European and Japanese versions but remains the same 310 PS in other markets.
 Both versions produce the same torque at 295 lbft.
-The engine is mated to a close-ratio 6-speed manual transmission continuing the tradition of its predecessors with limited-slip differential as standard.
+The engine is mated to a close-ratio 6-speed manual transmission, continuing the tradition of its predecessors, with a limited-slip differential as standard.
 The aerodynamic elements increase downforce even further as compared to the outgoing model.
-The FK8 has a top speed of 169 mph, which made it the fastest Civic Type R up to that point, and a claimed 0-62 mph (100 km/h) times of 5.7 seconds for the European and Japanese models.
+The FK8 has a top speed of 169 mph, which made it the fastest Civic Type R up to that point, and a claimed 0-62 mph (100 km/h) time of 5.7 seconds for the European and Japanese models.
 When tested by Car and Driver, they achieved a 0-60 mph (97 km/h) time of 4.9 seconds.

-In back-to-back testing involving an FK8 and FK2 Type R, reviewers praised the FK8's more compliant ride and improved steering feedback, while criticising the FK2's harsher suspension and less composed handling when the "+R" driving mode was activated.
+In back-to-back testing of the FK8 and FK2 Type R, reviewers praised the FK8's more compliant ride and improved steering feedback, while criticising the FK2's harsher suspension and less composed handling when the "+R" driving mode was activated.
 Reviewers also noted that the FK2's interior appeared dated, attributing this to its release near the end of the base model's production cycle.
 Some reviewers, however, stated that the FK2 felt the more "raw" and "visceral" of the two, offering a more analogue driving experience compared with the FK8's greater refinement and usability.